gl-inet/docs4.x/docs/tutorials/how_to_configure_domain_and_ip_filtering_rules_for_glinet_routers_via_an_online_text_file.md

 The "Add a New Ruleset" feature in Parental Control supports the following filter formats in the online text file:

 * Domain name format: Use the domain name, such as `instagram.com`, to match the specific domain.
-* Keyword format: Use a keyword, such as `instagram`, to match all URLs that contain the keyword.
-This provides a fuzzy matching capability.

 When creating the online text file, use one filter per line.
 The router will process each line according to the specified format and apply the corresponding rules to the VPN or Parental Control feature.